 TITLE: District Custodial Services Manager

-Under the direction of the Facilities Services Management Director manages the custodial services functions on a district-wide basis.
-Develops and administers operational practices, procedures and standards to ensure consistency across the district in terms of cleanliness and a safe environment provided to all campus users.
-Identifies opportunities for custodial effectiveness and efficiencies across the district, including cost efficiencies achieved through standardized use of equipment and supplies and is responsible for the implementation of those efforts throughout the district.
+Ensures consistency across District facilities in terms of cleanliness, a hazard-free environment, and responsiveness to custodial requests.
+Identifies opportunities for effectiveness and efficiencies across the District, including cost efficiencies achieved through standardized use of equipment and supplies and is responsible for the implementation of those efforts throughout the district.
+Plans, organizes and manages district-wide custodial functions.

 TYPICAL DUTIES AND RESPONSIBILITIES

-- Plans, organizes and manages district-wide custodial functions.
-Administers operational policies, procedures, and processes to ensure a safe environment for campus and center faculty, staff, students and guests.
-Monitors compliance with applicable environmental/hazardous waste, waste management and recycling regulations.
+- Develops and administers operational policies, procedures, and processes to ensure a fully operational, clean, and safe environment for campus and center faculty, staff, students, and guests.
+Monitors compliance with applicable environmental/hazardous waste, waste management and recycling regulations, storm water management, and local codes.

-- Manages supervisors, support and student staff and performs both direct and indirect supervision through subordinates.
+- Supervises paraprofessionals, technical/support and classified staff and performs both direct and indirect supervision through subordinates.
 Hires, trains, evaluates, disciplines and recommends dismissal of staff as necessary.

 - Participates in/on a variety of meetings, committees, and/or other related groups to communicate information regarding programs, information resources, services, and/or other pertinent information as appropriate.
 Cultivates and manages relationships with key stakeholders.

-Bachelor's Degree in Business Administration or related field.
+Bachelor's Degree in Business Administration, Facilities Management, or related field.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Four years progressively responsible custodial services or physical plant, including one year of supervisory experience.
-Positions requires valid State of Oregon Driver’s License.
+Five years’ progressively responsible facilities services experience, including two years of supervisory experience.
+Position requires valid State of Oregon Driver’s License.

 KNOWLEDGE AND SKILLS